lurgh/infinitive-jkp717/README.md

 Active development and testing are still under way.
 In particular we still need to look into the following:
   * Still hoping to figure out how Dehumidify action is represented so we can reflect it in th UI/API - may need to resort to heuristics
   * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the acutal zone configs are hiding in there somewhere
-  * Rebase to Will1604 fork or pick up backend comms changes and API enhancements
+  * Review API enhancements from the Will1604 fork to see if anything useful to pick up
   * MQTT: potentially add a "system ID" and maybe support a read-only option
-  * MQTT: add homeassitant discovery topics for the Climate entities
+  * MQTT: add homeassitant discovery topics for the Climate entities (all the primitive sensors and controls already have it)
   * MQTT: controls to change overrideDuration
-  * MQTT: add discovery topics for per-zone overrideDuration and add to Climate config
-  * Consider moving the per-zone "bonus" sensors into a single JSON attributes object compatible with Climate
+  * Consider moving the per-zone "bonus" sensors into a single JSON attributes object compatible with MQTT Climate integration

 This README has been updated with some info about this fork but more needs to be written.